bSSG-project/bSSG/docs/content/quickstart.md

 ## Generating the new site
 Run `bssg-generate` in the root directory of your project to generate the site!
 The generated HTML will be stored in the `generated-site` folder.
 Inspect it all you want, you've created a site and learned the core features of bSSG!

+## Other tips for advanced development
+* When working further, running `bssg-watch` will regenerate the site whenever a change is detected.
+* Appending content file names with an `_` will skip that file during generation.
+This is useful for content pages that have no content that are substituted in multiple pages.